sCrypt-Inc/scryptTS-docs/docs/tutorials/mint-bsv20-v1.md

     @prop()
     hash: Sha256

+    ...

     @method()
     public unlock(message: ByteString) {
         assert(this.hash == sha256(message), 'hashes are not equal')
     }

-    ...
 }
 ```

-The base class `BSV20V1` encapsulated helper functions to handle BSV20 tokens.
+The base class `BSV20V1` encapsulated helper functions to handle BSV20 (version 1) tokens.
 If you want to create your own contract that can interact with BSV20 protocol, derive from it.

 ## Deploy and Mint